exocomet/rollup-vue-leaflet-example/README.md

 ### Git

-According to our project structure the `.gitignore` file should contain the
+According to our project structure the `.gitignore` file could look like this:
-following:

     dist/
     build/
     node_modules/
     package-lock.json

 Then run `git init` and prepare to push to your remote repo.
+For example you could create a bare remote repo on github.com, and set it as remote origin for your local clone.

+    git remote add origin https://github.com/username/reponame.git

+Finally pull the origin master to your local clone

+    git pull --allow-unrelated-histories origin master

 ### Build